Pointer machine

-Pointer machines cannot do arithmetic in normal ways.
+Pointer machines do not have arithmetic instructions.
 Computation proceeds only by reading input symbols, modifying and doing various tests on its storage structure—the pattern of nodes and pointers, and outputting symbols based on the tests.
-"Information" is in the storage structure.
+In this sense, the model is similar to the Turing machine.

 Types of "pointer machines"

-Both Gurevich and Ben-Amram list a number of very similar "atomistic" models of "abstract machines"; Ben-Amram believes that the 6 "atomistic models" must be distinguished from "High-level" models.
-This article will discuss the following 3 atomistic models in particular:
+Both Gurevich and Ben-Amram list a number of very similar "atomistic" models of "abstract machines"; Ben-Amram believes that the "atomistic models" must be distinguished from "high-level" models.
+The following atomistic models will be presented below: